 As unemployed, you need to register all the jobs you have applied for in Jobloggen at aka.dk.
 The following counts as job seeking:

-When you get a job please notify your job center.
-Six weeks prior to your job starting date, the job center can register that you have found a job which means that you become part of a less intensive job search scheme.
+When you get a job please notify your job centre.
+Six weeks prior to your job starting date, the job center can register that you have found a job which means that you become part of a less intensive job search program.

 Update the Joblog at aka.dk